Difference Between Mergers and Acquisitions

-Both Mergers vs Acquisition is corporate strategies aimed at increasing the present capabilities of a company.
-Sometimes both mergers vs acquisition terms are misunderstood as simply adjoining two or more companies, but both these terms are quite different.
+Both are corporate strategies aimed at increasing the present capabilities of a company.
+Sometimes both terms are misunderstood as merely adjoining two or more companies, but both these terms are quite different.

-- One of the key differences between merger and acquisition is that merger is the process where two or more companies agree to come together and form a new company.
-The acquisition is the process by which a financially strong company takeovers a less financially strong company by buying more than 50% of its shares.
+- One of the key differences is that the merger is the process where two or more companies agree to come together and form a new company; acquisition is the process by which a financially strong company takeovers a less financially strong company by buying more than 50% of its shares.

-- The merger is a strategic decision that has been done after careful discussion and planning between the companies that are going to be merged.
-Hence there are fewer chances of chaotic atmosphere after merging.
-The acquisition is also a strategic decision but in most cases, the decision is not mutual and hence there is a lot of hostility and chaos after an acquisition has been made.
+- Merger is a strategic decision made after careful discussion and planning between the companies going to be merged.
+Hence there are fewer chances of a chaotic atmosphere after merging.
+The acquisition is also a strategic decision, but in most cases, the decision is not mutual.
+Hence, there is a lot of hostility and chaos after an acquisition has been made.

-- Companies that are merged usually consider each other of equal stature and hence they help each other out to create a synergy.
-In the case of an acquisition, the company that acquires imposes its will on the acquired company and the acquired company is stripped of its freedom and decision making and the power difference between the acquired and acquiring companies is huge.
+- Companies that are merged usually consider each other of equal stature, and hence they help each other out to create a synergy.
+In the case of an acquisition, the company that acquires imposes its will on the acquired company, and the acquired company is stripped of its freedom and decision-making.
+The power difference between the acquired and acquiring companies is huge.

-- Since the merger requires a whole new company to be formed, it needs a lot of legal formalities and procedures to be followed.
+- Since the merger requires a whole new company to be formed, it needs many legal formalities and procedures to be followed.
 The acquisition doesn’t have many legal formalities and paperwork to be filled as compared to the merger.

 |Definition||The merger is a process in which more than one companies come forward to work as one.||The acquisition is a process in which one company takes control of another company.|